For security purposes, avoid setting up sites with the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is really intended for non-technical WordPress users, let’s go one step further and show you how to change your WordPress user name inside the WordPress database.
+Although this tutorial is mostly aimed for non-technical WordPress users, let’s go one step further and show you how to change a WordPress user name inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below: